 Just like the Snowball method, you make all your minimum payments.
 But instead of putting your extra money onto the debt with the lowest balance, you put as much extra money as possible onto your debt with the highest interest rate first.
 As you pay off your highest-interest debt, you move onto the next debt with the second highest rate.

 You keep repeating this process, moving up the list from the highest rate debt to the lowest.
-Eventually, all your debt will be paid in full.
+Eventually, all your debt will be paid in full, as you can see for yourself by testing the Hardbacon debt repayment calculator, which is based on the avalanche method.

 Why is this method actually more efficient?
 Because interest is expensive.
 You want to end your borrowing relationship with the debt that’s costing you the most money first.
-But progress is a lot slower and a lot of people lose their motivation – their snowball begins to melt.
+But progress may seem slower and a lot of people lose their motivation – their snowball begins to melt.

 Paying off debt: you need to understand the two main types of interest